marionwalton/media-and-society/index.md

 ### Definitions

 {: .definition}
-A _blue tag_ highlights the sections where definitions are provided and important new concepts are introduced.
+A _blue tag_ highlights the sections where **_definitions_** are provided and important new concepts are introduced.
-You can also find out more about these key concepts by clicking <button popovertarget="definition" type="button" name="button" class="btn">Definition</button>. buttons, exploring the page of [definitions](defs) or using the search bar at the top of the page.
+You can also find out more about these key concepts by:

+- Clicking on definition buttons - try out the one in purple text below.
+- Exploring the page of [definitions](definitions.html)
+- Using the search bar at the top of the page to see how we use the word in the pocket textbook.

+<button popovertarget="definition" type="button" name="button" class="btn">Definition</button>

 You should cite any definitions and quotations from the pocket textbook as follows: